davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

 ## Operation
 - In a job, nodes are known to fail, what should you do?
     - Rerun the job
-- How should you double the capacity of a 3000 core cluster
-    - Instance pool
 - What are the two types of autoscaling available on OCI?
 Select two.
     - [ ] Load based autoscaling
     - [x] Metrics based autoscaling